EttieneJvR/DataX-Task2/README.md

-Imported Sales Data from Kaggle
+Imported Sales Data from Kaggle.
-Created dimensions tables using DAX: Date Table, Customer Table & Categories Table Connected the dim tables to the sales fact table using 1:* relationships Build a sales report that could be filtered by the dimension tables.
+Created dimensions tables using DAX: Date Table, Customer Table & Categories Table.
+Connected the dim tables to the sales fact table using 1:* relationships.
+Build a sales report that could be filtered by the dimension tables.
 From the report we could conclude the following:
 1. May 2023 was our best sales month.